-Students are also responsible for all costs not expressly included in the fee, such as international airfare, commuting costs, passports and visa fees, immunizations, medical fees, books, laundry, postage, telephone calls, entertainment, etc.
+Students are also responsible for all costs not expressly included in the fee, such as airfare, commuting costs, passports and visa fees, immunizations, medical fees, books, laundry, postage, telephone calls, entertainment, etc.

 The College will pay the study away program providers directly for the student’s study away tuition, room and board.